-- UD-7.1: Foster pedestrian-oriented site design measures including items such as pedestrian amenities, pedestrian-oriented lighting, traffic calming devices, signage, and related measures. - UD-7.2: Encourage the development of office and housing uses above retail in appropriate landuse designations to permit living and working in the same neighborhood. - UD-7.3: Encourage the development of appropriately scaled commercial development that creates consistent street walls and limits parking on the primary street frontage. - UD-7.4: Encourage pedestrian connections between buildings and across streets to public open space, and to adjoining areas. - UD-7.5: Promote pedestrian linkages between mixed use districts and related neighborhoods through development of a green streets program. - UD-7.6: Promote pedestrian linkages between mixed use districts and the existing open space network.

-GOAL UD-8: Develop the design of the CBD to support its role as Lakewood's downtown.
-Policies:
+- UD-7.1: Foster pedestrian-oriented site design measures including items such as pedestrian amenities, pedestrian-oriented lighting, traffic calming devices, signage, and related measures. - UD-7.2: Encourage the development of office and housing uses above retail in appropriate landuse designations to permit living and working in the same neighborhood. - UD-7.3: Encourage the development of appropriately scaled commercial development that creates consistent street walls and limits parking on the primary street frontage. - UD-7.4: Encourage pedestrian connections between buildings and across streets to public open space, and to adjoining areas. - UD-7.5: Promote pedestrian linkages between mixed use districts and related neighborhoods through development of a green streets program. - UD-7.6: Promote pedestrian linkages between mixed use districts and the existing open space network. - GOAL UD-8: Develop the design of the CBD to support its role as Lakewood's Downtown.

-- UD-8.1: Develop a sub-area plan for the entire CBD area, paying attention to the integration of Lakewood Towne Center with the remainder of the CBD. - UD-8.2: Continue to foster transformation of the former mall to provide better public visibility; create additional public rights-of-way; and potentially develop entertainment, housing, visitor serving, and open space uses. - UD-8.3: Promote design elements that enhance the distinctive character of the Colonial Center while enabling contemporary urban design in the CBD overall. - UD-8.4: Maintain a pedestrian-orientation in building, site, and street design and development in the CBD. - UD-8.5: Promote urban amenities throughout the CBD and on individual sites. - GOAL UD-9: Create a livable, transit-oriented community within the Lakewood Station district through application of urban design principles.
+- UD-8.1: Implement the Downtown Subarea Plan, paying attention to the integration of Lakewood Towne Center with the remainder of the subarea. - UD-8.2: Continue to foster transformation of the former mall to provide better public visibility; create additional public rights-of-way; and potentially develop entertainment, housing, visitor serving, and open space uses. - UD-8.3: Promote design elements that enhance the distinctive character of the Colonial Center while enabling contemporary urban design in the Downtown overall. - UD-8.4: Maintain a pedestrian-orientation in building, site, and street design and development in the Downtown. - UD-8.5: Promote urban amenities throughout the Downtown and on individual sites. - GOAL UD-9: Create a livable, transit-oriented community within the Lakewood Station District through application of urban design principles.

-UD-9.1: Provide for pedestrian and bicycle connectivity within the Lakewood Station district to the commuter rail station.
+UD-9.1: Provide for pedestrian and bicycle connectivity within the Lakewood Station District to the commuter rail station.

-- UD-9.2: Identify the opportunities for additional public/semi-public green space in the Lakewood Station district. (see Policy LU25.3 regarding bonus densities). - UD-9.3: Improve identified civic boulevards, gateways, and green streets within the Lakewood Station district to provide a unifying and distinctive character. - UD-9.4: Establish the intersection of Pacific Highway Southwest and Bridgeport Way as a major gateway into the city and develop a landscaping treatment to enhance the city's image at this gateway. - UD-9.5 Develop a sub-area plan to serve as the framework plan for developing the Lakewood Station district.
+- UD-9.2: Identify the opportunities for additional public/semi-public green space in the Lakewood Station District. (see Policy LU25.3 regarding bonus densities). - UD-9.3: Improve identified civic boulevards, gateways, and green streets within the Lakewood Station D istrict to provide a unifying and distinctive character. - UD-9.4: Establish the intersection of Pacific Highway Southwest and Bridgeport Way as a major gateway into the city and develop a landscaping treatment to enhance the city's image at this gateway. - UD-9.5 Implement the Lakewood Station District Subarea (LSDS) Plan.
 Incorporate site and architectural design measures to coordinate consistency of private and public development. - GOAL UD-10: Promote the evolution of Tillicum into a vital higher density pedestrian-oriented neighborhood through application of urban design principles.